plr108-zz/web-perf/README.md

 * Images have been compressed, and CSS and JavaScript resources have been minified using optimized resources provided by PageSpeed Insights.
 A Pizzeria thumbnail file is now used and stored in the /img folder.

-* The index.html files has been reformatted using [jsbeautifier](http://jsbeautifier.org/)
+* The index.html file has been reformatted using [jsbeautifier](http://jsbeautifier.org/)

 ####The time necessary to resize pizzas in /views/pizza.html has been reduced.

 * The calculations used to determine pizza sizes have been greatly simplified.
-See inline comments in /views/js/main.js for details.
+See inline comments in /views/js/unminified/main.js for details.

 ####All content has a framerate of 60 fps or better when scrolling in /views/pizza.html.

 * Different pizza image files are used for randomPizzaContainer and mover classes.
 The image file for the mover class been resized to 77px x 100px and compressed.

-* CSS rules in /views/css/style.css and related to the mover class have been changed to handle the new dimensions of pizza.png.
+* CSS rules in /views/css/style.css and related to the mover class have been changed to handle the new dimensions of the pizza image file.
 The "backface-visibility: hidden" property is now used for the mover class.

 * Typo in CSS rules for .input class has been corrected: "background: grey" is now used instead of "background: gray"